goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0300 - The Rules of Engagement/Crafting Techniques.md

 ****

 %% #todos: Trained Physical Techniques can only have a range of Melee (2 meters), regardless of the Technique Rank. %%
-%% #todos: Confirm combination of Buffs and Debuffs into Status Techniques. %%

 ****
 ## Area of Effect Techniques